flatironinstitute/stan-playground-old/doc/beta_testing.md

 * Explore generally

 Advanced:
-* Host a compute resource (requires Linux, Python, NodeJS, and Singularity)
+* Host a compute resource (requires Python, NodeJS, and Singularity or Docker)

 Please provide feedback to Jeremy Magland.